ArthurTolley/ArchEnemy/paper_results/subtracted_glitches/description.md

 7. Glitch Time
 8. Chi Squared Value

-Warning: The NO_INJ sets have not been scaled by the dynamic range factor: https://github.com/gwastro/pycbc/blob/master/pycbc/__init__.py#L133
+Warning: The NO_INJ.txt format results have not been scaled by the dynamic range factor: https://github.com/gwastro/pycbc/blob/master/pycbc/__init__.py#L133